mbknor/ddsl-play2-module/README.md

 If you want your application to automatically be broadcasted to DDSL (using serviceUp()) as long as it is running, you have to add the following to your **conf/application.conf**-file:

+    # ddsl.zkhostslist should list all zookeeper nodes in you zookeeper network (comma seperated)
+    ddsl.zkhostslist = localhost:2181

 	# If you want to broadcast to DDSL that your app is online when it starts, you have to set ddsl.broadcastservice=true
 	ddsl.broadcastservice=true